naveenvpai/masterplan/README.md

-Masterplan: a web app that helps students manage their schedules
+Masterplan: an app to help students manage their schedules.